 To prevail on an ineffective assistance of counsel claim, the alien must show two things:

 - The alien’s lawyer failed to perform with sufficient competence; and

 - The alien was prejudiced by the poor performance.13

-The alien will not be able to win an effective assistance of counsel claim unless he or she acting with due diligence in discovering the counsel’s fraud or error.14
+The alien will not be able to win an ineffective assistance of counsel claim unless he or she acts with due diligence in discovering the counsel’s fraud or error.14

 To do this, the alien must show that he or she complied with the procedural requirements of Matter of Lozada, as set forth below.

 Note that the time period begins running again once the immigrant meets with new counsel to discuss his file.15

 A motion to reopen based on ineffective assistance of counsel must generally meet three procedural requirements set forth by the BIA.
 Under Lozada, the petitioner must:

 - Submit an affidavit explaining the agreement with former counsel regarding legal representation,